-Bags under eyes — mild swelling or puffiness under the eyes — are common as you age.
-With aging, the tissues around your eyes, including some of the muscles supporting your eyelids, weaken.
-Normal fat that helps support the eyes can then move into the lower eyelids, causing the lids to appear puffy.
-Fluid also may accumulate in the space below your eyes, adding to the swelling.
+Bags under eyes are mild swelling or puffiness under the eyes.
+They're common as you age and the tissues around your eyes weaken, including some of the muscles supporting your eyelids.
+Fat that helps support the eyes can then move into the lower eyelids, causing them to appear puffy.
+Fluid may also accumulate below your eyes.

-Bags under eyes are usually a cosmetic concern and rarely a sign of a serious underlying medical condition.
-At-home remedies, such as cool compresses, can help improve the appearance of bags under eyes.
-For persistent or bothersome under-eye puffiness, cosmetic treatments are available.
+Bags under eyes are usually a cosmetic concern and rarely a sign of a serious condition.
+At-home remedies, such as cool compresses, can help improve their appearance.
+For persistent or bothersome under-eye puffiness, eyelid surgery may be an option.

 - Mild swelling